scipp/scipp/docs/reference/developer/project/scipp-as-cpp-or-python-library.md

 ## Outside world

-A brief review of the "outside world" reveals that the high-level Scipp requirements or being pursued by other projects as well.
+A brief review of the "outside world" reveals that the high-level Scipp requirements are being pursued by other projects as well.
 A lot of this has been (and still is) happening since 2018/2019, i.e., some of this is parallel development and was not available as such during the infancy of the Scipp project.

 - The [Python array API standard](https://data-apis.org/array-api/latest/) saw its first (non-draft) release in December 2021.
   This *standardize[s] functionality that exists in most/all array libraries and either is commonly used or is needed for consistency/completeness*.
   The goal is to address the fragmentation between libraries such as NumPy, Tensorflow, PyTorch, Dask, JAX, CuPy, MXNet, Xarray, and others.
 - NEP18 added `__array_function__` (in addition to the previous `__array_ufunc__`), experimental in numpy-1.16 (Jan 2019), default in numpy-1.17 (July 2019).
-- Based on `__array_function__`, Xarray could work on better [Pint](https://github.com/hgrecco/pint) support, resulting also in the experimental [pint-xarray](https://github.com/xarray-contrib/pint-xarray is experimental).
+- Based on `__array_function__`, Xarray could work on better [Pint](https://github.com/hgrecco/pint) support, resulting also in the experimental [pint-xarray](https://github.com/xarray-contrib/pint-xarray).
 - The above is part of the wider "duck array wrapping" effort, see the [ongoing Xarray project](https://github.com/pydata/xarray/projects/2) and the [Duck array compatibility meeintg](https://github.com/pydata/xarray#5648).
 - The [Xarray roadmap](https://docs.xarray.dev/en/stable/roadmap.html):
-  - [Extracting xarray.Variable into a standalone package](https://docs.xarray.dev/en/stable/roadmap.html#labeled-array-without-coordinates) is a relevant development.
+  - [Extracting xarray.Variable into a standalone package](https://docs.xarray.dev/en/stable/roadmap.html#labeled-array-without-coordinates) is a highly relevant development.
     It would allow for use of this component without the much larger Xarray (and Pandas) dependency.
     More details can be found in the related [proposal from September 2021](https://zenodo.org/record/5484176).
   - `xarray.DataTree` on the roadmap is relevant for us, e.g., for representing data from NeXus files.